Land Use & Permitting

 Solar, Biodiversity, Land Use: Best Practice Guidelines

-Agrisolar systems enable a more efficient use of land, protects the crops and can even restore biodiversity below the PV panels.
+Agrivoltaics can enable a more efficient use of land, protect the crops and can even restore biodiversity below the PV panels

 The Land Use & Permitting workstream